 She then scored bigger roles in popular TV shows.
 She played Audrey Liddell in “Dawson’s Creek” from 2001 to 2003, building her fan base even more.

 Her role as Laurie Keller in “Cougar Town” from 2009 to 2015 brought her critical praise and helped cement her status in Hollywood.
-The show ran for six seasons and boosted her career.
+The show ran for six seasons and boosted her acting fees.

-On the movie side, Busy has appeared in films like “He’s Just Not That Into You” (2009), “I Feel Pretty” (2018), and the 2024 musical remake of “Mean Girls.”
-Each role has added to both her fame and fortune.
+On the movie side, Busy appeared in the 2024 musical remake of “Mean Girls” as Mrs. George, along with earlier films like “He’s Just Not That Into You” (2009) and “I Feel Pretty” (2018).
+Each role has added to both her fame and personal wealth.

-Surprisingly, acting isn’t even Busy Philipps’ main income source these days.
-She shared on Instagram in 2017 that her brand partnerships and product endorsements actually bring in more money than her acting projects.
+Surprisingly, acting isn’t even Busy Philipps’ main income stream these days.
+She shared on Instagram in 2017 that her brand partnerships and product endorsements bring in more endorsement revenue than her acting projects.

-This smart move toward brand deals has paid off big time for her wealth building.
-Many celebrities now earn more from endorsements than their original careers.
+This smart move toward brand deals has paid off big time for her wealth accumulation.
+Many celebrities now earn more from endorsements than from their original careers.

 Busy hosted and executive produced the E! talk show “Busy Tonight” from 2018 to 2019.
 Although the show lasted just one season, it added another line to her diverse resume.

-Her 2018 memoir “This Will Only Hurt a Little” became a bestseller, adding to her income streams.
+Her 2018 memoir “This Will Only Hurt a Little” became a bestseller, adding to her revenue sources.
 Book deals can be quite profitable for celebrities with interesting stories to tell.

 In June 2024, Busy made a big career move by announcing her first equity investment in a startup.
 She became both an investor and advisor for the candy company Behave.